 At Peacocks UK we have a routine for worming peafowl.
 It is important to worm your peafowl regularly to maintain optimal health.
 Worms are a serious health risk to peafowl and in particular young peachicks.
 Worms can make the peachicks and peafowl appear listless, tired and lose weight and condition.

-We worm our peafowl twice a year, usually in February before the peafowl breeding season and then in September after the Peafowl breeding season.
+We worm our peafowl twice a year, in February before the peafowl breeding season.
+We then worm again in September after the Peafowl breeding season.

 This ensures the peacocks are in optimal health for breeding and creating healthy peacock eggs and peachicks.

-It is essential to go to a vet for a prescription for your peafowl, as it is not recommended to use prescription medicine that has not been developed for the particular animal being treated.
-Ivomec will treat gastrointestinal roundworms, lungworms, eyeworms, warbles, mange mites and sucking lice.
+It is essential to go to a vet for a prescription for your peafowl.
+As it is not recommended to use prescription medicine that has not been developed for the particular animal being treated.
+Ivomectin will treat gastrointestinal roundworms, lungworms, eyeworms, warbles, mange mites and sucking lice.
 It is a sterile non-aqueous solution for injection or insertion within the peafowl’s water supply.
-Imovec contains 1% ivermectin.

 How to worm peacocks

-We remove the water the day before worming and then add the Ivomec to the peafowl’s water.
-We use a concentration of 6ml of Ivomec per five litres of water.
-For smaller quantities use 1.2ml of Ivomec per litre of water.
+We remove the water the day before worming and then add the Ivomectin to the peafowl’s water.
+We use a concentration of 6ml of Ivomectin per five litres of water.
+For smaller quantities use 1.2ml of Ivomectin per litre of water.

 The water should be changed every day and the peacocks should be treated for three days.